IBM Cloud Docs

 • Max per-partition throughput: The maximum MB/s that can be mirrored within a single partition.
 Select the number of partitions that are configured for the source topics to ensure the per partition load remains within this limit.

 Exceeding the limits results in an increasing lag between the data in the source and target instances.
-Having a large data lag can result in significant data loss.
+Having a large data lag can result in a larger amount of message data being lost if the source instance fails.
+Even if the lag between instances is zero, as mirroring is asynchronous, you should anticipate that some data may be lost if the source instance fails.
 The monitoring dashboards can be used to determine the latency for each topic.
 For more information, see Monitoring mirroring.

 Deleting redundant target topics